mlswg/mls-architecture/draft-ietf-mls-architecture.md

 as noted above, the security of MLS will generally survive compromise of the transport layer, so long as identity keys provided by the AS are authenticated at a minimum.
-However, MLS ciphertext contain the Group Identifier, Epoch number and Content Type that may be use to improve attacks on the privacy of the group.
+However, MLS ciphertext contain the Group Identifier, Epoch number and Content Type, and some handshake messages are sent as MLS plaintext.
+These may affect the privacy of the group.

 ### Message Secrecy and Authentication {#message-secrecy-authentication}